serverboards/exosql/README.md

 Due to the way ExoSQL works the ORDER operation is done in two steps:

-1. Before select, orders by the column name.
+1. Before select, orders by expressions.
 2. After select, orders by the resulting column number.

 This is like this as after the select we do not have access to all the column